amolchoudhari12/Multilingual_CultureMarathi/README.md

-# Locallization of dynamic label text in the website
+# Localization  of dynamic label text in the website